affilirator/thekitchen-pot/src/content/blog/how-to-use-a-double-boiler.md

 **Step 6: Stir Regularly Until the Food is Ready**

 Once the food starts cooking, you should stir until it is ready.
-This ensures that it's evenly done.
+This ensures that it’s evenly done.

 Double boilers are designed to heat the food using steam derived directly from water boiling in the lower saucepan.
 This prevents direct contact between the food item and the heat source, allowing a slow but even cooking process.
-As such, you'll be sure that your food will not scorch.
+As such, you’ll be sure that your food will not scorch.

-**_Never overfill the lower pan when using a double boiler.
-The upper bowl should not come into contact with water, or the entire setup will be null and void!_**
+***Never overfill the lower pan when using a double boiler.
+The upper bowl should not come into contact with water, or the entire setup will be null and void!***

 You should check the water levels on the lower bowl periodically and fill it up if it runs dry.

-> If you're using an **[induction cooktop](https://thekitchenpot.com/best-induction-cooktop-for-the-money/)**, always ensure that the bottom pot is **[induction-ready](https://thekitchenpot.com/best-cookware-for-induction-cooktop/)**
+> If you’re using an **[induction cooktop](https://thekitchenpot.com/blog/best-induction-cooktop-for-the-money//)**, always ensure that the bottom pot is **[induction-ready](https://thekitchenpot.com/blog/best-cookware-for-induction-cooktop//)**

 ## When to Use a Double Boiler